-⚠ WARNING: Explosive gases may be present at the battery.
+WARNING: Explosive gases may be present at the battery.
 Take care to prevent flames and sparks in the vicinity.

 Your motorhome has been fitted with an in-line fuse between the battery terminal and the power supply unit.
-Do not use a higher rated fuse as this may cause damage to your motorhome
+Do not use a higher rated fuse as this may cause damage to your motorhome.

-⚠ WARNING: Switch off all appliances and lamps before connecting or disconnecting the battery.
-Smoking is prohibited around the battery compartment.
+A WARNING: Switch off all appliances and lamps before connecting or disconnecting the battery.
+Open flames and smoking are prohibited around the battery compartment.